 - Students who score 5 or higher on the higher level International Baccalaureate English exam receive credit for English 125, Studies in Literature, with a grade of “S.”

 Environmental Studies is an interdisciplinary department that offers students the opportunity to develop a holistic understanding of environmental issues.
 The program emphasizes multidisciplinary tools and perspectives from the natural sciences, social sciences, and humanities.
-The program encourages depth of disciplinary knowledge, breadth of cross-disciplinary perspectives, and integration though core courses and a required off-campus internship.
+The program encourages depth of disciplinary knowledge, breadth of cross-disciplinary perspectives, and integration through core courses and a required off-campus internship.
 Students may major or minor in environmental studies.

-Requirements for the major:
+Requirements for the major

 Three introductory ES courses:

-ENVI 133 Environmental Science (offered Fall 2012) or ENVI 140 The Earth’s Climate System (take in the first or second year)
+- ENVI 133 Environmental Science (offered Spring 2016) or ENVI 140 The Earth’s Climate System (offered Fall 2015)

-ENVI 215 Environmental Politics and Policy (take in the first or second year)
+- ENVI 215 Environmental Politics and Policy (take in the first or second year)

-ENVI 234 American Environmental History (take in the first or second year)
+- ENVI 234 American Environmental History (take in the first or second year)

 Other required core courses:

 - ENVI 489 Environmental Leadership Practicum and ENVI 490 Environmental Studies Leadership Seminar (take in junior year), and

-ENVI 488 Senior Seminar
+- ENVI 488 Senior Seminar

 In addition, ES majors are required to take (sometime during their four years) a natural science course, a social science course, and a humanities course with an environmental focus, chosen from an approved list or with prior approval of the department chair.

-Requirements for the minor:
+Requirements for the minor